ganeshcpote/packer-awsinspector-jenkins-awsami/README.md

 1. Create AWS Assessment target and assessment template for tag as "Name=Packer Builder".
 Please note that this is the default name of Packer Build EC2 Instance which get created during image creation process.
 ![jenkinsconfig](/images/image8.png)

-2. Create Jenkins Pipeline Job by pointing to Jenkinsfile groovy file
+2. Create Jenkins Pipeline Job by pointing to Jenkinsfile groovy file.
+Please make sure *aws_access_key* and *aws_secret_key* are configured into Jenkins credentails section.

 3. Execute Jenkins job with "Build with Parameter" option
    ![jenkinsconfig](/images/image1.png)